Rainier Beach station: Location

 Rainier Beach station is located in the median of Martin Luther King Jr. Way at an intersection with South Henderson Street.
 The station is a 1/2 mi; (eight blocks) west of the center of the Rainier Beach neighborhood, where Rainier Beach High School and Beer Sheva Park are both located.
 The Chief Sealth Trail crosses over Martin Luther King Jr. Way to the north of the station, continuing north to Beacon Hill and south to Kubota Garden.

 Development around the Rainier Beach station has historically consisted of single-family housing and low-rise multi-family residential complexes, as well as some light industrial buildings.
 Within 1/2 mi of the station is a population of 4,691 people and 811 jobs.
 The City of Seattle has proposed redevelopment of the station area into a "food innovation district", with a farmers' market, food carts and restaurants to serve local residents and visitors.
 The city also plans for improvements to the Henderson Street corridor and traditional transit-oriented housing and office development within walking distance of the station.
+A grassroots campaign to improve Henderson Street, named "Link2Lake", was started in 2016 to advocate for a pedestrian-friendly connection between the station and Be'er Sheva Park on Lake Washington.